jprkindrid/FinShark/Readme.md

-Just a tutorial I followed from [here](https://www.youtube.com/playlist?list=PL82C6-O4XrHfrGOCPmKmwTO7M0avXyQKc) to learn C# and .NET 9.0.)
+Based on a tutorial I followed from [here](https://www.youtube.com/playlist?list=PL82C6-O4XrHfrGOCPmKmwTO7M0avXyQKc)  to learn C# and .NET 9.0 APIs.

 May eventually add his react frontend as well.